Identity Provider Integration

 Provider Registration: Register Data Streamhouse as a client application in your OpenID provider.

-Configure environment variables with your client ID, secret, and URLs.
+Environment Configuration: Configure environment variables with your client ID, secret, and URLs.
+Ensure the

 Map OpenID groups to internal Data Streamhouse groups.